aldoshin/algorithms_II/README.md

 Energy calculation.
 The first step is to calculate the energy of each pixel, which is a measure of the importance of each pixel—the higher the energy, the less likely that the pixel will be included as part of a seam (as we'll see in the next step).
 In this assignment, you will implement the dual gradient energy function, which is described below.
 Here is the dual gradient of the surfing image above:
 Dr. Hug as energy
 The energy is high (white) for pixels in the image where there is a rapid color gradient (such as the boundary between the sea and sky and the boundary between the surfing Josh Hug on the left and the ocean behind him).
 The seam-carving technique avoids removing such high-energy pixels.

-Seam identification.
+*Seam identification*.
 The next step is to find a vertical seam of minimum total energy.
 This is similar to the classic shortest path problem in an edge-weighted digraph except for the following:
 The weights are on the vertices instead of the edges.
 We want to find the shortest path from any of the W pixels in the top row to any of the W pixels in the bottom row.
 The digraph is acyclic, where there is a downward edge from pixel (x, y) to pixels (x − 1, y + 1), (x, y + 1), and (x + 1, y + 1), assuming that the coordinates are in the prescribed range.